ESIPFed/science-on-schema.org/tutorials/esip-summer-mtg-2022/10_keywords-vocabulary.md

       uri: "http://vocab.nerc.ac.uk/collection/L05/current/LAB02/"
 ```
 > NOTE:
-> * `CTP profiler` was a phrase used in this project.
+> * `CTD profiler` was a phrase used in this project.
 It was annotated with the controlled vocabulary term `CTD`.
 > * `Gas Chromatograph` was annotated with the controlled vocaublary term `gas chromatographs`.

 ### Schema.org Keywords